What is the Iran nuclear deal?

 Breaking News Emails

-The Iran nuclear deal, or the Joint Comprehensive Plan of Action (JCPOA), offered Tehran billion of dollars in sanctions relief in exchange for it agreeing to curb its nuclear program.
+The Iran nuclear deal, formally known as the Joint Comprehensive Plan of Action, offered Tehran billions of dollars in sanctions relief in exchange for agreeing to curb its nuclear program.

 The agreement was aimed at ensuring that "Iran's nuclear program will be exclusively peaceful."
 In return, it lifted U.N.
 Security Council and other sanctions, including in areas covering trade, technology, finance and energy.